-NOOR AKMA IBRAHIM Universiti Putra Malaysia Institute for Mathematical Research UPM Serdang, Selangor Darul Ehsan 43400 MALAYSIA nakma@putra.upm.edu.my SULIADI Bandung Islamic University Department of Statistics Jl.
+NOOR AKMA IBRAHIM Universiti Putra Malaysia Institute for Mathematical Research UPM Serdang, Selangor Darul Ehsan 43400 MALAYSIA nakma@putra.upm.edu.my

+SULIADI Bandung Islamic University Department of Statistics Jl.
 Tamansari No. 1 Bandung 40116 INDONESIA suliadi@gmail.com

-Abstract: This paper considers nonparametric regression to analyze longitudinal data.
+Abstract: This paper considers nonparametric regression to analyze correlated data.
+The correlated data could be longitudinal or clustered data.
 Some developments of nonparametric regression have been achieved for longitudinal or clustered categorical data.
-For exponential family distribution, Lin & Carroll [6] considered nonparametric regression for longitudinal data using GEE-Local Polynomial Kernel (LPK).
-They showed that in order to obtain an efficient estimator, one must ignore within subject correlation.
+For data with exponential family distribution, nonparametric regression for correlated data has been proposed using GEE-Local Polynomial Kernel (LPK).
+It was showed that in order to obtain an efficient estimator, one must ignore within subject correlation.
 This means within subject observations should be assumed independent, hence the working correlation matrix must be an identity matrix.
-With Lin & Carroll [6], to obtain efficient estimates we should ignore correlation that exist in longitudinal data, even if correlation is the interest of the study.
-In this paper we propose GEE-Smoothing spline to analyze longitudinal data and study the property of the estimator such as the bias, consistency and efficiency.
-We use natural cubic spline and combine with GEE of Liang & Zeger [5] in estimation.
-We want to explore numerically, whether the properties of GEE-Smoothing spline are better than of GEE-Local Polynomial Kernel that proposed by Lin & Carrol [6].
+Thus to obtained efficient estimates we should ignore correlation that exist in longitudinal data, even if correlation is the interest of study.
+In this paper we propose GEE-Smoothing spline to analyze correlated data and study the properties of the estimator such as the bias, consistency and efficiency.
+We use natural cubic spline and combine with GEE in estimation.
+We want to study numerically, whether the properties of GEE-Smoothing spline are better than of GEE-Local Polynomial Kernel.
+Several conditions have been considered. i.e. several sample sizes and several correlation structures.
 Using simulation we show that GEE-Smoothing Spline is better than GEE-local polynomial.
 The bias of pointwise estimator is decreasing with increasing sample size.
 The pointwise estimator is also consistent even with incorrect correlation structure, and the most efficient estimate is obtained if the true correlation structure is used.
+We also give example using real data, and compared the result of the proposed method with parametric method and GEE-Smoothing Spline under independent assumption.

-Key-Words: Nonparametric regression, Longitudinal binary data, Generalized estimating equation, Natural cubic spline, Property of estimator.
+Key-Words: Nonparametric regression, Longitudinal binary data, Generalized estimating equation, Natural cubic spline, Properties of estimator.